curlybracketsco/fastai_v3-Part1/Lesson1/README.md

 # SuperModel

-My homework project for Lesson 1 - a supermodel classifier
+My homework project for Lesson 1: use a deep neural network with transfer learning to identify some supermodels.

 - [x] Write code to download a dataset
 - [x] First version of model training on clean-ish dataset (taking directly from the Lesson 1 notebook)